A glorious, recycled dragon craft – perfect as a Chinese New Year dragon puppet, or for storytelling any time.

 More Chinese New Year activities

 Raise a global child!
 Exploring festivals from different countries and cultures is a wonderful way to learn about the world.
-You can see our archive of Chinese New Year activities here.
+Download our ready-made Chinese New Year Unit here.